U. S. Marine Corps Improves Emergency Response System with Computer-Aided Dispatch

 In 2009, a gunman opened fire at Fort Hood, Texas, killing 13 people and injuring more than 30 others.
 Soldiers and Fort Hood emergency personnel saved many lives that day, but the incident exposed gaps in the military’s emergency response model.

 MCSC chose to implement a comprehensive solution called the Consolidated Emergency Response System (CERS).
-Foundational to the solution is Hexagon’s Intergraph Computer-Aided Dispatch (I/CAD) system.
-I/CAD is being implemented at 13 Marine Corps sites, including three bases outside the U.S.
+Foundational to the solution is Hexagon’s computer-aided dispatch (CAD) system.
+The solution is being implemented at 13 Marine Corps sites, including three bases outside the U.S.

-Most Marine Corps personnel, their families, and others on base will be protected by the solution, which increases the effectiveness of law enforcement and fire and rescue personnel and reduces response times.
+It will protect most Marine Corps personnel, their families, and others on base, increasing the effectiveness of law enforcement and fire and rescue personnel and reducing response times.
 MCSC was the first to meet the Secretary of Defense’s mandate and has gone above and beyond those requirements with the CERS solution.